Segregation academy: Virginia

 In 1964, the Supreme Court of the United States ruled in Griffin v.
 County School Board of Prince Edward County that Virginia's tuition grants where the public schools had been closed for reasons of race (such as in Prince Edward County) violated the U.S. Constitution.
 This decision finally effectively ended massive resistance within state governments, and dealt some segregation academies a fatal blow.
 Later rulings put the academies' tax exemption status in jeopardy if they practiced racial discrimination.

 In 1978, Prince Edward Academy lost its tax exempt status.
 In 1986, it changed its admission policy to allow black students to attend but few black students can afford the tuition to attend the school, which today is known as the Fuqua School.
 All other Virginia segregation academies have either closed, adopted non-racial discrimination policies, or merged with other schools that already had non-discrimination policies in place.
-Because the Catholic Church had desegregated its schools before Brown, the Huguenot Academy (a segregation academy implicitly disavowing that Catholic policy by its title), merged with Blessed Sacrament High School, a nearby Catholic High School, to become Blessed Sacrament-Huguenot.
-In 1985 the Bollingbrook School, another private school originally founded as a segregation academy for white students in 1958 merged with a nearby Catholic High School in Petersburg, Gibbons High School, to become St. Vincent de Paul High School.
+Because the Catholic Church had desegregated its schools before Brown, the Huguenot Academy (a segregation academy implicitly disavowing that Catholic policy by its title), merged with Blessed Sacrament High School, a nearby Catholic high school, to become Blessed Sacrament-Huguenot.
+In 1985 the Bollingbrook School, another private school originally founded as a segregation academy for white students in 1958, merged with a nearby Catholic high school in Petersburg, Gibbons High School, to become St. Vincent de Paul High School.

 Most segregation academies founded in Virginia during "Massive Resistance" are still thriving more than a half century later and some like Hampton Roads Academy, the Fuqua School, Nansemond-Suffolk Academy and Isle of Wight Academy continue to expand in the 21st century.
 Enrollment at Isle of Wight Academy now stands at approximately 650 students, the most ever enrolled at the school.
 In 2016 Nansemond Suffolk Academy opened a second campus, that includes an additional 22,000 square foot building for students in pre-kindergarten through grade 3.
 All of these schools had officially adopted non-discrimination policies and begun admitting non-white students by the end of the 1980s and like other private schools, are now eligible for federal education money through what are known as Title programs that flow through public school districts.
 However, few blacks can afford the high cost of tuition to send their children to these private schools.
-In some cases their association with "old money" and past discrimination still cause some tension in the community, especially among non-whites and students of the local public schools.
-These racist past histories may cause black parents who can afford the tuition to be reluctant to enroll their children in these schools.
+In some cases, their association with "old money" and past discrimination still cause some tension in the community, especially among non-whites and students of the local public schools.
+These racist histories may cause black parents who can afford the tuition to be reluctant to enroll their children in these schools.